elatella/deep-prepyto-paper/manuscript.md

 Since then the use cases of deep learning have become highly diverse and are just starting to reach the scientific community.
 Especially the graphical deep-learning approaches have been quite popular [@doi:10.1056/NEJMra1814259].
-The graphical deep-learning approach is based around learning the description of the common attributes of a group or subset of a universe of objects [@doi:10.1017/S026988899700101X].
+Its approach is based around learning the description of the common attributes of a group or subset of a universe of objects [@doi:10.1017/S026988899700101X].
 The segmentation of an input image is a typical area of application.
-Here the computer seperates the image into different partitions, each of them representing a different feature and traces the feature in the original image.
+Here the computer seperates the image into different partitions, each of them representing a different feature and traces the detected feature in the original image.
 Adapting this image segmentation into the medical and biological research has resulted in the design of UNet [@doi:10.1007/978-3-319-24574-4_28].

--> Describe the typical make up of a deep learning approach
+UNet is able to localise, distinguish and trace borders, by treating the segmentation as a multiclass classification problem for each pixel.
+Its architecture consists of two parts: the contracting part which captures context, and the symmetric expanding path that enables precise localization [@doi:10.1109/TPAMI.2021.3059968].
+`*_What UNet type are we using: Extended 3D U-Net, Joint 2D-3D CNN, CNN with optimization module or Hierarchical networks_*`{.blue}

 But also the field of cryo electron microscopy has recently recognized the benefits of machine/deep-learning approaches [@doi:10.1093/jmicro/dfz036].